itsaeji/CSUF/Old Projects/README.md

-# Joe's Burgers PoS
+# Old Projects

-This project was made for a software engineering course taken in community college.
-It is a basic point of sale system.
-It runs universally across all windows devices.
-In order to work with this project, Windows 8 and 8.1 tools need to be installed on Visual Studio.
+This is a collection of projects I've worked on over the years.
+Some may be finished, some unfinished.